AlexJialene/smart-qq/README.md

 > In development

-## preface
+## preface && project status

-Because the official website protocol changes frequently, So write a project and keep updating.
+~~Because the official website protocol changes frequently, So write a project and keep updating.~~ Stop maintenance

 environment：
 * java 8